 This tutorial is based on Face Recognition in a Video Stream and the corresponding project.
-In this project, we'll also use a ready-made database of faces for recognition.
+In this project we will also use a ready-made database of faces for recognition.
 After you run the project, you'll see RGB and depth maps, which you can use to correct your position relative to the sensor: to ensure the stable performance of a liveness detector, your face should be at a suitable distance from a sensor, and the quality of the depth map should be sufficient.

 A detected and recognized face will be highlighted with a green rectangle on an RGB image.
-Next to the detected face, there will be a picture and a name of a person from the database.
-Also, you'll see the liveness status
+Next to the detected face, there'll be a picture and a person's name from the database.
+Also, you'll see the

-REAL.
-If a person isn't recognized, the liveness status will be
+REAL liveness status.
+If a person is not recognized, the liveness status will be

 - OpenNI2 or RealSense2 distribution package.